-Te Ahu is a multi-functional community facility in Kaitaia which houses this area's Library, Far North Regional Museum, i-SITE,
+Te Ahu is a multi-functional community facility in Kaitaia which houses this area's Library, Museum @ Te Ahu, i-SITE,

 and FNDC customer services.
 The complex also houses a Café, a main Hall, Little Theatre, Art Space and Cinema.